Moonshine-IDE/MoonshineWebsite/docs/recaptcha/royale/index.md

 ---
-title: Implementing Front End in Apache Royale
+title: Implementing Front-End in Apache Royale
 layout: docpage
 ---
-### Part 3
+### Google Invisible Captcha - Part 3
 ---
-# Implementing Front End in Apache Royale
+# Implementing Front-End in Apache Royale

 Moonshine IDE is one of the easiest ways to write Apache Royale code.